 At least five upper division courses required for the major must be completed successfully at CSULB.
 Students are encouraged, however, to complete up to a year of their language study in approved programs of study abroad.

-A minimum of 44 units is required, including at least 15 units earned in residence at CSULB.
-JAPN 101 and 102 are prerequisite to the major and may be satisfied by appropriate high school preparation or by examination.
+A minimum of 36 units is required.
+JAPN 201 and 202 are prerequisite to the major and may be satisfied by appropriate high school preparation or by examination.

 Take all the following courses:

-C. Japan‑Related or Intercultural Communication Courses (3 units) selected from:
+B. Japanese or Japan-related Civilization and Intercultural Courses (3 units) selected from: